gerrykeys/next-coin-public/README.md

 <img src="https://raw.githubusercontent.com/gerrykeys/next-coin-public/main/screenshots/boot.png"  width="600">

-Next Coin is a modern frontend application to manage your arcade games.
+Next Coin is a modern frontend application for manage and play your arcade games. <br />
+It is based on [MAME](https://www.mamedev.org) emulator.
 With Next Coin you can:

 - Manage your romset
 - Download metadata and flyers of games